Day's Theorem is sharp for $n$ even: Mixed J o nsson terms and congruence modularity

 Indeed, it is almost immediately clear from \eqref{bm} that the existence of J{\'o}nsson terms $t_0, \dots t_n$ implies the corresponding displayed identity in Remark \ref{conid}.
 Just take $S= \beta $ and $T= \gamma $; then, due to Theorem \ref{propmix2}(ii), we get $n-2$ adjacent pairs of congruences, either $\alpha \beta $ or $ \alpha \gamma $, so these congruences mutually absorb and we end up with a total of $n$ factors.
 On the other hand, if we deal with directed J{\'o}nsson terms, then Theorem \ref{propmix2}(ii) always gives $B_h= \alpha \beta \circ \alpha \gamma $, so we get no adjacent pair of identical congruences and we are left with $2n-2$ factors.
 In fact, in general, we can do no better, as shown in Theorem \ref{dirthm}(ii).

 Of course, a proof is needed, since the above informal argument using identity \eqref{bm} is not a proof and in principle we might find out different tricks leading to a better result.
-In fact, this is the case, for example, for varieties with Pixley terms (cf. \cite[p.\ 205]{adjt} and Remark \ref{mixrem}) which are $n$-permutable, hence $n$-distributive.
-Apart from such exceptions, the argument based on identity \eqref{bm} seems generally a quite clear guide to intuition anyway.
+In fact, this is the case, for example, for varieties with Pixley terms (cf. \cite[p.\ 205]{adjt} and Remark \ref{mixrem}) which are congruence distributive and $n$-permutable, hence $n$-distributive \cite{au}.
+In this case we always have $B_h= \alpha \gamma \circ \alpha \beta $, hence no pair of congruences absorb in \eqref{bm}, but we can get $n$-distributivity nesting terms.
+Apart from such exceptions, the argument based on identity \eqref{bm} seems generally a quite clear guide to intuition.

 (c) Identity \eqref{bm} appears to be generally a good guide to intuition also when dealing with congruence modularity.
-In this case, the best bounds for modularity levels of varieties with the same number of mixed terms are essentially always the same, at most differing by $1$ or $2$, depending on the form of the identities ``at the outer edges'' $t_1$ and $t_{n-1}$.
+In this case, the best bounds for modularity levels of varieties with the same number of J{\'o}nsson, alvin and directed J{\'o}nsson terms terms are essentially always the same, at most differing by $1$ or $2$, depending on the form of the identities ``at the outer edges'' $t_1$ and $t_{n-1}$.
 The intuitive reason for the above ``stationarity'' of the modularity levels is that whenever we try to have the left side $ \alpha (S \circ T)$ of \eqref{bm} equal to $\alpha( \beta \circ \alpha \gamma \circ \beta ) $, we always end up with each $B_h$ having the form $ \alpha \beta \circ \alpha \gamma \circ \alpha \beta $, except possibly for the outer edges $B_1$ and $B_{n-1}$.
 Hence in this case there is no sensible difference between the cases of, say, J{\'o}nsson and directed J{\'o}nsson terms.
 Again, the above intuitive argument generally leads to the correct results, as we have showed in Corollary \ref{dayopt}, Theorems \ref{dir}, \ref{thm2hg} and Proposition \ref{gummopt}.
-Notice that here we are dealing with the minimal number of mixed terms, not with the J{\'o}nsson distributivity level, namely, the minimal number of J{\'o}nsson terms.
-In fact, while $n$-distributivity implies $2n{-}1$-modularity, and this result cannot be improved, there are varieties in which the distributivity and the modularity levels differ only by $1$.
+Notice that here we are dealing with the minimal number of mixed terms, not with the distributivity level, namely, the minimal number of J{\'o}nsson terms.
+In fact, while $n$-distributivity implies $2n{-}1$-modularity, and generally this result cannot be improved, there are varieties in which the distributivity and the modularity levels differ only by $1$.
 Compare the results about the varieties $\mathcal V_n^c$, $\mathcal V_n^d$ and $\mathcal V_n^f$ in Theorem \ref{sumup} below. \end{remark}

 The following generalization of Theorem \ref{propmix2} is proved in the same way.
 The generalization is used only marginally in this paper.